 Guarantee of colourfastness and durability

 We give a guarantee on the durability of the giclées manufactured by us.
 We issue an accompanying certificate which safeguards this guarantee.
-The Certified Art Giclées which we make have a durability of at least 100 years under normal light conditions and 400 years when conserved under museum conditions.
+The Certified Art Giclées that we make, have a durability of at least one hundred years under normal light conditions and four hundred years when conserved under museum conditions.